“Several people close their eyes and wildly chase things, without even knowing why they’re doing so. I don’t want to be among them.”

 Materialism brings several pains along with it, so here are some simple clues to help you understand how worse it can be.

 Here’s a list of reasons why materialism is bad for you

 - You define your value in terms of the objects you own.
 In the course, you lose your authenticity, self-belief, and think your worth is only equal to the price tag of your t-shirt.

 - You get stuck in a never-ending comparison.
 The possibility that your lawn is lesser greener keeps you restless and insecure.
 You stop sleeping well at night.

 - Your self-esteem shatters when you don’t meet your own unrealistic expectations.
 Even you’re blessed with abundance, you become blind to your own goodness.

 - You delude yourself by buying more stuff and thinking you’re closer to happiness than before, even when you are not.
 You remain unhappy for insensible reasons.

 - You get fooled by advertisements and hypocrisy around yourself.
-You stop using your senses and slip out your wallet without a second thought.
+You stop using your senses and remove your wallet without a second thought.

 - You become desperately poor, not because you don’t have enough, but because you develop a hunger that can’t be satisfied.

 - You keep demanding more, get stuffed with selfishness and show no trace of contentment.
-So you suffer more due to such behaviour.
+So you suffer more due to such behavior.